skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 Of course, the first to be tested was [Jenkins](https://jenkins-ci.org) (MIT license).
 It is the most known CI tool and one of the most used (eBay, Google, Facebook, NetFlix, Yahoo and many others).
 Its installation was fairly simple and fast.

 The configuration is done quite easily once you know the analysis tools you want to use.
 In our case, we used [GoogleTest](https://github.com/google/googletest) for unit tests, [cppcheck](http://cppcheck.sourceforge.net) for static code analysis and [gcovr](http://gcovr.com) to calculate the coverage rate.
 The different compilations are done through a Makefile.
 This list of tasks is defined through an Ant configuration file.
-Then we just have to install Jenkins plugins to retrieve and format the results (i.e.: Cobertura Plugin for the output of gcovr, Cppcheck Plug-in for cppcheck...).
+Then we just have to install Jenkins plugins to retrieve and format the results (e.g: Cobertura Plugin for the output of gcovr and Cppcheck Plug-in for cppcheck).

 You can find the Ant file used for our test here: [build.xml]({{ site.baseurl }}/assets/Continuous-Integration/Jenkins-Ant-file.html).